-You can imagine a Fitzroy Crossing/Derby self-drive day tour would make for a long day.
+As you can probably imagine, a Fitzroy Crossing/Derby self-drive day tour would make for a long day.

-Most people stay at the campground at Windjana Gorge National Park.
-I spoke to one tourist who thought it was an ugly campground, but we found it very nice.
+Therefore most people opt to stay at the campground at Windjana Gorge National Park.
+I spoke to one tourist who thought it was an ugly campground, but I find it very nice.

-One of the national park rangers will come around in the evening and collect the camping fee, which is $10 pp as of 2008/2009.
+One of the national park rangers will come around in the evening and collect your camping fees.

-If you consider visiting Windjana Gorge National Park, do stop at Tunnel Creek National Park.
+If you consider visiting Windjana Gorge National Park, do also plan for a stop at Tunnel Creek National Park.
 The two parks are very close together and they definitely make for a fun day.
-Everybody loves the tunnel, and everybody loves the crocs...
+Everybody loves the tunnel, and everybody loves the crocs.

 Read about other national parks in the Kimberley.